merenlab/merenlab.org/tutorials/infant-gut/index.md

 tar -zxvf INFANTGUTTUTORIAL.tar.gz && cd INFANT-GUT-TUTORIAL
 ```

-If you are using a higher version of anvi'o than was the one that was used to generate these databases (perhaps you are following the development branch), you may need to run {% include PROGRAM name="anvi-migrate" %} to get them up to date.
-If you are not sure whether you need this, do not worry - you could safely skip it and anvi'o would later let you know if there is a problem when you try to run another command.
+If you are using a newer version of anvi'o than was the one that was used to generate these databases (perhaps you are following the development branch), you may need to run {% include PROGRAM name="anvi-migrate" %} to get them up to date.
+If you are not sure whether you need this, do not worry - you could safely skip it and anvi'o would later remind you what exactly needs to be done.

 ``` bash
 anvi-migrate --migrate-dbs-safely *.db